Documents » CTE Annual Recruitment/Nondiscrimination Notice 2022-2023

 IT prepares students for careers that involve the design, development, support, and management of hardware, software, multimedia, and systems-integration services.
 This course is integral as the United States and worldwide economies continually adapt to new technologies.
 Students have the opportunity to receive CompTIA Strata and Microsoft certifications (MTA: Networking).

-Computer Science & Engineering (1 Semester, 1 credit):
+Computer Science & Engineering (1 Semester, 1 credit)

 Computer science and engineering is a project-based course designed to instruct students through activities that require modeling, physical design, and coding, leading them to discover how computing and engineering work together to solve problems.
 This course offers students exposure to the engineering design process which introduces them to problem solving and critical thinking as well as the basics of project management and teamwork.
 This knowledge will assist them in making informed and meaningful decisions about high school coursework and broaden their horizons for career opportunities.